matchbox-sharing/csguide/gitbook/en/dsa/whatisit.md

   * Design virtual memory for each process
   * Design file system to achieve the best searching performance
 * In field of Network
-  * Design RIP an OSPF to update route table, which is used as a guide map for transfer packets
+  * Design RIP an OSPF to update route table, which is used as a guide map for transfering packets
   * Design packet to fulfill current demands and support future potential features
 * And more, problems such as scheduling, searching and so on